-A parent once asked if it is okay to give non-alcoholic beer to a child, and many seem interested in the topic.
+A parent once asked if giving non-alcoholic beer to a child is okay, and many seemed interested in the topic.
 According to a waitress, she has met parents ordering such drinks for their children, which seems pretty standard for them.

 Another answered the question and said it was customary to allow children to drink even alcoholic drinks in the U.K., so why not its non-alcoholic counterpart?

-But in Germany, a person should be 14 to drink any beer, alcoholic or non-alcoholic, so that children won’t get used to the taste of beer at a very young age.
+But in Germany, a person should be 14 to drink any alcoholic or non-alcoholic so that children won’t get used to the taste of beer at a very young age.

 Children Should Not Drink Non-Alcoholic Beer

-While there are people who approve of children drinking non-alcoholic beer, others seem to find it problematic.
+While some people approve of children drinking non-alcoholic beer, others seem to find it problematic.

 One brewery says that regardless of the product’s safety aspect, non-alcoholic beer is not designed for children.
 It was intended for adults who are 20 years old and above.

 People in South African are also against the idea because of possible alcohol abuse.
-To start drinking beer at a young age, even those that do not contain alcohol can become a much more substantial problem in the future.
+Start drinking beer at a young age; even those not containing alcohol can become a much more substantial problem in the future.

-According to an educational psychologist named Mandy Arnott, this possible problem should be addressed right away.
+According to an educational psychologist named Mandy Arnott, this possible problem should be addressed immediately.